South mantis history.

 Juk Lam Ji Naam Tong Long Pai is credited to the Martial Monk Saam Daat 三達祖師 who was Tibetan born sometime nearing the end of the 18th century.

 The young monk Saam Daat was now training among the elites of his time, including the Abbot Tai Yueh as well as the hermit Hai Shem.
-It is here that the art takes root.
+It is here that the art takes root..

-Saam Daat was eventually named to be the succeeding Abbot of the Juk Lam Temple at Long Fu Shan this is around 1860.
+Saam Daat was eventually named to be the succeeding Abbot of the Juk Lam Temple at Long Fu Shan this is around 1840s 1850’s 1860.
 Saam Daat spent decades refining and teaching while living as the hermit monk.

-Lee Kwon Ching, was born mid 1800’s.
-Perhaps around the time Saam Daats was deep in the temple readying to be the Abbot.
-Little is known of Lee’s early years however it is is known that he was a skilled boxer and that he was to learn directly from Saam Daat within the courtyards of the Dragon Tiger Mountain Temple and five plateau mountain.
+Lee Kwon Ching, was born early 1800’s.
+Little is known of Lee’s early years however it is is known that he was a skilled boxer when he met Saam Daat and that he was to learn directly with Saam Daat within the courtyards of the Dragon Tiger Mountain Temple and five plateau mountain as he dedicated his life to self cultivation and was ordained, Lee Seim Si 李禪師 ; the name means Zen Master Lee.

 Lee spent many years learning and nurturing the intricacies of Saam Daat’s gung fu while training the ways of the monastic order.
-He took care of Saam Daat as he aged and he was eventually named the successor and official second generation Abbot of Saam Daats Temple Boxing in the halls of kwong Sai Juk Lam Ji.
-In 1911 he oversaw the building of the Macau Juk Lam Temple where he would later return and subsequently named the patron saint.
+He took care of Saam Daat as he aged and he was eventually named the successor and official second generation Abbot of Saam Daats Temple Boxing in the halls of kwong Sai Juk Lam Ji, a position he held for many years as the 1800’s drew to a close.

 Chueng Yul Chun was born in the south of China near the Juk Lam Temple that Master Lee oversaw.
 The Cheung family who where traveling acrobatics, provided for the Abbot while he traveled the countryside, and in gratitude he taught them some exercises to practice.
-Master Lee took on Chang Yu Chung as a student sometime around 1917.
+Master Lee then took on Chang Yu Chung as a student sometime around 1917.
 Where after Chueng Yul Chung accompanied Master Lee between the Juk Lam Temple and his home.
-As time would have it the old master was to tutore the young cheung.
+As time would have it the old master was to tutor the young boy.

 Master Chung settled alongside his family and opened a medicine shop and fighting art school.
 Master Lee continued building monasteries and teaching Zen Buddhism.